 Next, you will need to configure the groups and services for your site.

 A group allows you to list services under one heading.
 You can create as many groups as you need.
-Services may also exist without being part of a group.
+Services cannot exist without being part of a group.

-An event can affect one or more groups of services in addition to individual services.
+An event can affect one or more groups of services in addition to individual services within a group.
 When setting up your status website, it is possible to create whatever groups or services are necessary.
 This information along with any assigned incidents or scheduled maintenance events will be displayed on the status website.

 A default group and two default services are provided when creating a status website.
 These items may be modified to meet your specific needs or removed to create a more suitable configuration.
 Within this section of the form, it is possible to create, rename, remove, and change the order of groups and services.

 To remove the provided group, click on the Trash Can located to the right of Example Group Name.
 Services may be removed in the same manner by using the Trash Can Icon located to the right of the service.